An artist-in-residence program

 - Artistic school photograph: We can organize an artistic school photograph similar to the ones above.
 A 12×18″ framed photo is hanging in the school offices.
 Read about the making of the school photos.

-- Backyard Adventures and collateral school projects: As the book is being created, it is highly recommended that teachers organize complimentary classroom activities; for example, the STEM Academy started vermicomposting lunchroom scraps to compliment the red worm book.
+- Collateral school projects: As the book is being created, it is highly recommended that teachers organize complimentary classroom activities; for example, the STEM Academy started vermicomposting lunchroom scraps to compliment the red worm book.

 - Acknowledgments and honors: Perhaps the most important step is the school book signing celebration where every student signs their drawing in the book for friends and family.
 This is amazing!

 - Promotion: This is also a project that the local media loves and it would create a great opportunity to promote your school and your philosophy of learning as well as the issues in the book: for example, the book Ruby the Red Worm has inspired many people to begin composting.
 Examples: WPR and The Milwaukee Journal-Sentinel and dozens more throughout the Americas.